Recently a pastor asked me, “What are the top 3 to 5 things your church does to reach the unchurched?”

-People naturally invite to something that they are excited about and has changed their life.
+People naturally invite others to something that they are excited about, and that has changed their life.
 You don’t have to twist someone’s arm to talk about what they’re excited about.

 Want to learn the 3 secrets of turning your members into inviters?
 Check out my blog post entitled, How to Spark an Invitational Revolution.

-When the leaders are filled with a passion to reach the lost, the worship services are tuned to be guest friendly, and your people are regularly inviting, you have a powerful recipe to reach the unchurched in your community!
+When the leaders are filled with a passion for reaching the lost, the worship services are tuned to be guest friendly, and your people are regularly inviting, you have a powerful recipe to reach the unchurched in your community!

 READY TO BUILD THE CHURCH OF YOUR DREAMS?

-To learn more about building a healthy, evangelistic church that is reaching the community, I want to challenge senior pastors to bring your entire leadership team to our annual DREAM church conference.
-We’ve partnered with thousands of church leaders, both in the U.S. and across the world passing on what we learned from successful churches and now we want to pass it on to you!
+To learn more about building a healthy, evangelistic church that reaches the community, I want to challenge senior pastors to bring your entire leadership team to our annual DREAM church conference.
+We’ve partnered with thousands of church leaders, both in the U.S. and across the world, passing on what we learned from successful churches, and now we want to pass it on to you!

 When you need more than inspiration, the DREAM church conference provides you with practical tools and proven strategies that can be applied to any church anywhere.